gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 The Product Manager (PM) should confirm or add the following items in the issue:

-- New or updated feature name, overview/description, and use cases, for the feature's [documentation blurb](structure.md#documentation-blurb)
+- New or updated feature name, overview/description, and use cases, all required per the [Documentation structure and template](structure.md).
-- The documentation requirements for the developer working on the docs
+- The documentation requirements for the developer working on the docs.
   - What new page, new subsection of an existing page, or other update to an existing page/subsection is needed.
-  - Just one page/section/update or multiple (perhaps there's an end user and admin change needing docs, or we need to update a previously recommended workflow, or we want to link the new feature from various places; consider and mention all ways documentation should be affected
+  - Just one page/section/update or multiple (perhaps there's an end user and admin change needing docs, or we need to update a previously recommended workflow, or we want to link the new feature from various places; consider and mention all ways documentation should be affected.
-  - Suggested title of any page or subsection, if applicable <--!TODO: Add this and previous bullets in some form to issue/MR templates-->
+  - Suggested title of any page or subsection, if applicable.
 - Label the issue with `Documentation` and `docs:P1` in addition to the `Deliverable` label and correct milestone.

 Anyone is welcome to draft the items above in the issue, but a product manager must review and update them whenever the issue is assigned a specific milestone.